 So, that myth is entirely nonsense and should be cast away from our mindset.

-Myth #3 — It is impossible for adults to learn a language: it’s for children only
+Myth #3 — Impossible for adults: it’s for children only

-Another thing you should know is that children have just one advantage above adults, not that they are better learners.
-That advantage is “the ability to look stupid without worrying about in the course of learning”.
-That is what adults’ lack.
-To succeed in learning a foreign language, you need to commit much time to repeat mistakes and saying the wrong things over and over again, until you arrive at that point of perfection.
+To succeed in learning a foreign language, you need to commit much time to repeat mistakes and repeatedly say the wrong things until you arrive at that point of perfection.

 Myth #4 — People want to learn foreign languages